Targets

 If the explanation does not make sense, update the ICP description or add exclusions.

-ICPs and Target Companies
+ICPs and Target Contacts

 ICPs define the type of company.